-Figure 2: Varying the Correlation Coefficient between the Two Sectors.
-Solid lines depict the optimal evolution of the share of dirty capital and global average temperature for the three damage specifications level impact (1st column), disaster impact (2nd column), and growth rate impact (3rd column) until the year 2200.
-Black lines (...., -) show results for the benchmark case where the correlation between the Brownian shocks affecting the green and dirty sector is $\rho{12} = 0$.
-Gray lines (...., -) show results with $\rho{12} = 0.5$.
-Light lines (...., -) depict the results with $\rho{12} = -0.5$.
+Figure 3: Varying the Correlation Coefficient.
+Solid lines depict the optimal evolution of the share of dirty capital and global average temperature for the two damage specifications level impact (1st column) and disaster impact (2nd column) until the year 2200.
+Black lines (...., ) show results for the benchmark case where the correlation between the Brownian shocks affecting the green and dirty sector is $\rho{12} = 0$ .
+Gray lines (...., ) show results with $\rho{12} = 0.5$ .
+Light lines (...., ) depict the results with $\rho{12} = -0.5$ .
 Dotted lines show the corresponding results for hypothetical scenarios without damages from climate change.
 The main insight from this figure is that initially it is important to drive down the carbon-intensive part of the economy for both diversification and abatement reasons, but once the share of dirty capital has fallen below its optimal share in the absence of climate damages the carbon-intensive part of the economy is driven down purely for abatement reasons at the expense of the diversification objective.